-The following table reflects the affordable housing activities that are supported by the jurisdictions within our region (Table 1).
+The following table reflects the affordable housing activities that are supported by the jurisdictions within the Wasatch Front Region (Table 1).
 The percentages reflect the number of jurisdictions in favor of the activity.

 Table 1.
 Activities to Promote Fair and Affordable Housing